soorajmohan93/JAV1001Lab-ScorekeeperApp/README.md

 #V02: Application can perform scorekeeping activities.
 It includes wicket scoring option now as well.
 A "NEW MATCH" Button introduced to reset all scores.
 Bug fixes included in this version

+#V03: Styles added to application.
+App can support Dark mode as well.